Project Morpheous

 since the importer does only the job of resolving references.
 I chose

 trending, to define the schema and validate the JSON file.
-With zod
+With zod, schema

 import z from "zod"